rchapman2000/AmpLify/README.md

 **Alignment:**

-AmpLify performs local alignment to the provided reference using [Bowtie2](https://github.com/BenLangmead/bowtie2)
+AmpLify performs local alignment to the provided reference using [Bowtie2](https://github.com/BenLangmead/bowtie2).
+Bowtie2's inherent --very-fast-local alignment scoring is used to ensure that indels are still allowed despite local alignemtn being used.
+When we tested the pipeline using a gapped alignment strategy rather than local, chimeric and singleton reads were found to be aligned in several locations, skewing the consensus.
+Additionally, AmpLify does not allow for disconcordant or singleton alignments to be included to help reduce the presence of false positive alignments.

 **PrimerClip:**